 I’ve found that established trends usually beat out wishful thinking.
 It’s also worth noting that the commute-to-work scenario had a wider variant range than the typical analogy and bottom-up ranges.
 That just means that valid and numerous assumptions are critical when using estimation methodologies in situations where the estimate needs to have smaller variation.

 I’ve seen other methodologies for estimating jobs.
-There’s the SWAG method (scientific or silly wild-a** guess, depending on who’s going the guessing); the checkbook method (how much does the client have in their checkbook?); the approval authority method (how much can the client approve?) and the expectation method (how much did the client think it was going to cost?).
+There’s the SWAG method (scientific or silly wild-a** guess, depending on who’s going the guessing); the checkbook method (how much does the client have in its checkbook?); the approval authority method (how much can the client approve?) and the expectation method (how much did the client think it was going to cost?).
 These methods may help you win jobs, but they can also help bankrupt the company.

 Presenting the Estimate

-Now let’s talk the about presenting the estimate.
+Now let’s talk about presenting the estimate.
 A valid estimate must be a conveyed as a range, or as a point with confidence factors.
 The drive to work estimate could be presented as between 5 and 9 minutes with a 95% probability, 7 minutes with a variance of +/- 40 percent (at 95% probability), or 7 minutes with a variance of –40% to +112% (at 100% probability).
-A single, precise number does make not a valid estimate.
+A single, precise number does not make a valid estimate.

 Given the three components of an estimate, what do we do once a project starts?
 Let’s look again at the commute example.
 We made three key assumptions for conditions that existed prior to the drive (time of departure, day of week, and weather), and three based on conditions during the drive (no school buses at two stops and smooth sailing through the intersection) in order to arrive at an estimate of 6 to 7 minutes.
 We would expect the commuter to update the conditions as she knew them, which would impact the forecasted estimate.
 Maybe she doesn’t get out of her house until after 7:30 a.m., at which point she knows 6 minutes is no longer possible.
 Then maybe she encounters a school bus at the second stop, which puts her drive estimate at closer to 8 minutes.
 She makes it through the intersection as planned and arrives in 7 minutes 40 seconds.